GCMO/Admin-Dashboard/README.md

 This project has been on my TodoList for months.
 I finally got around to do it, using TAILWIND despite my resistance to inline CSS (I still hate it, but I can see the power of Tailwind abreviated commands, as well as not having to switch around to the CSS files all the time and/or having to find each class or ID).
 Overall I must admit Tailwind is quite efficient and a time saver, so eventually this resistance will dissipate.
 Also used all of SYNCFUSION free access features: another stip and frustrating learning curve, but they have great documentation and tutorials.
 I love their Charts and will likely use this library again in the future.

+DEPLOYMENT:

+Deployed on VERCEL.
+First time using this platform, extremely smooth and very straight forward.
+Created by the guys that developed NEXT.JS, I have to say probably the best deployment UX out there right now.
+To check out this project just click here (for optimized view reduced zoom to 75%) : https://ecommerce-admin-dashboard-ten.vercel.app/